-I am a regular exhibitor at British Craft Trade Fair in Harrogate, where I’ve appeared five times.
+I was a regular exhibitor at British Craft Trade Fair in Harrogate, where I’ve appeared five times.
 I was most recently there in April 2017.

 In April 2014 I won the “Highly Commended award for Excellence in Design” award at BCTF.
 The award was from the Giftware Association for my coaster designs and packaging, which were judged to be “exceptionally well produced and beautifully packaged at a great price point”.